-The Neolithic origins of “Beauty and the Beast” (DeDisnification, Part 4)
+The Neolithic origins of “Beauty and the Beast” (DeDisneyfication, Part 4)

 Beauty and the Beast marked a transition for Disney’s animation studio: the film featured a modern female protagonist, one who, rather than attending to household chores, prefers to educate herself through reading.
 By and large, these things are quite positive and a welcome change from the frankly ditzy Little Mermaid.

-The key message of the film is about people’s appearances versus their true natures—bracketed by Gaston, a good-looking creep, and the Beast, whose appearance is beastly, but who is actually good—which also feels spot on.
+The key message of the film is about people’s appearances versus their true natures—bracketed by Gaston (Richard White), a good-looking creep, and the Beast (Robby Benson), whose appearance is beastly, but who is actually good—which also feels spot on.
 The comic relief is good, the songs are good, its early integration of 3D CG is done well.
 Indeed, Beauty and the Beast was to become the mold for the studio’s films for the next decade with greater and lesser degrees of success.
 Arguably, we are still in this era.

-Admittedly, there are some niggles I feel worth mentioning: Belle’s thirst for reading apparently extends only to fairy tales even though she’s an adult.
-The song she sings about her favorite book says that it contains Prince Charming, and this is the only example we are given of what she reads.
-While she seems to be of marriageable age (whatever that might be), she also wears her hair in pigtails, so it’s hard to figure out just how old she’s supposed to be.
+Admittedly, there are some niggles I feel worth mentioning: Belle’s (Paige O’Hara) thirst for reading apparently extends only to fairy tales—the song she sings about her favorite book says it contains Prince Charming, and this is the only example we are given of her reading matter.
+While she seems to be of marriageable age—whatever that might be in medieval(?)
+France—she also wears her hair in pigtails, so it’s hard to figure out just how old she’s supposed to be.

-The oral tradition was eventually to spawn La Belle et la Bête, by French novelist Gabrielle-Suzanne Barbot de Villeneuve, published in 1740 in Young American and Marine Tales (La Jeune Américaine et les contes marins).
-The 16th and 17th centuries were when many European traditional tales came to be written.
-This version was shortened and rewritten for Children’s Collection (Magasin des enfants) by Jeanne-Marie Leprince de Beaumont in 1756 to create the most widely-known version of the tale.
-As with many of the subjects Disney was to take up, there were dozens of retellings in various media for them to draw on.
+The oral tradition was eventually to spawn La Belle et la Bête, by French novelist Gabrielle-Suzanne Barbot de Villeneuve, in 1740.³ This version was shortened and rewritten 16 years later by Jeanne-Marie Leprince de Beaumont to create the most widely known version of the tale.⁴ As with many of the subjects Disney was to take up, there were dozens of retellings in various media for them to draw on.

 Part 5: Putting “Pocahontas” to Rest